DaXcess/RepoXR-Placeholder/README.md

 I'm currently working on implementing the rebinding system.
 Yes, I know that the game has a built-in rebinding system, but it's kind of meh.
 The settings menu for it is not dynamic, and they manually create all InputActions using `new InputAction("<binding>");`.
 I'm working on rebuilding this to just use an `InputActionAsset`, which is eventually placed in a `PlayerInput`.

 That's it for now.

+# March 28th 2025

+Okay so the rebinding system has been fully implemented (I think).
+Also fixed the scrollbars not working with the VR inputs.

+Now on to the more difficult stuff: in-game hands/arms.
+Not really too sure how I am going to implement this, but I'll see what I can extract from the base game.